"More Gore Than Horror"

 The director was quoted as saying, “When something bad was happening, I wanted it to be horrible to watch.”
 Well, he certainly achieved that goal.
 From the gratuitous nudity to an overabundance of foul language to the excessive violence, the movie starts out bad and quickly spirals downward.
 All of the creativity of the director’s mind is lost in the depravity of his soul.
 Although the intended audience is adult, this movie should be avoided by people all ages.

+THE DEVIL’S REJECTS is a horror story about the maniacal Firefly family and a vigilante lawman.
+The sheriff takes the law into his own hands as he tracks down the murderous family.
+The body count rises until a brutal showdown at a brothel.
+Instead of arresting the family, the sheriff takes them to their home and tortures them.
+However, the family manages to escape.
+In the final sequence, the family is driving down the highway when they are stopped by a police barricade.
+Instead of surrendering, they brandish their guns and head straight into the barricade.
 Even though the film is well-directed and well-acted, the movie itself becomes lost in its own depravity.
 THE DEVIL'S REJECTS is, of course, abhorrent.
 It contains a strongly pagan, nihilistic worldview that rejects any customary views on morality and religion.
 The film openly mocks God and the Holy Spirit.
 With over 250 mostly strong obscenities and 14 profanities, as well as morbidly excessive violence and overly abundant sexuality, this film should be avoided at all costs.
 THE DEVIL’S REJECTS is in no way entertaining, and it seems to be more of a gore film rather than a horror movie.